omriher/CapTipper/docs/Usage.rst

 convs
 -----

-``convs`` will display all conversation in the form they were displayed when CapTipper was launched.
+``convs`` will display all conversations in the form they were displayed when CapTipper was launched.

 ::